Ovarian Cancer Facts & Statistics

 - The DoD OCRP is the second-leading federal funding agency for ovarian cancer research in the United States.

-- Since the inception of the DoD OCRP, more than 130 ovarian cancer survivors have helped establish the OCRP's priorities and research award mechanisms, and have helped choose the research to be funded.
+- Since the inception of the DoD OCRP, hundreds of ovarian cancer survivors have helped establish the OCRP's priorities and research award mechanisms and have helped choose the research to be funded.

 - The DOD OCRP supports research that: